studentenportal/deploy/README.md

 ## Deploying

-To deploy, do the following:
+To deploy the Ansible-part, do the following:

 - Make sure you can access the server via SSH using key-based authentication.
 - Clone the "pass" repository so it's inside this repository under pass/
 - Run `ansible-playbook site.yml`

+To re-deploy the application docker container, run `./deploy/production/scripts/redeploy.sh` inside the `web/` repository on the server.